-And just as selling a house requires a personal touch, some deft decorating and a spot of spring cleaning, so it pays to prepare an old car to make it as appealing as possible to potential buyers.
+Just as selling a house requires a spot of spring cleaning, it pays to prepare an old car to make it as appealing as possible to potential buyers.
 We’ve turned to leading used car experts and asked for their six tips on getting the most money when selling a used car privately or to a dealer.

 1. Clean it

 First impressions matter.
 The cleaner and shinier your car, the more money you’ll get for it.
-Rupert Pontin, head of valuations at Glass’s explained: “The better your car looks, the easier it’ll be for a dealer to imagine it sitting on their forecourt.
-If you invest £50 or £100 in a professional valet you’ll make twice or possibly three times that back because of the increased amount it will be worth in the buyer’s eyes.”
+An expert at car valuation firm Glass’s said: “The better your car looks, the easier it’ll be for a dealer to imagine it sitting on their forecourt.
+If you invest £50 or £100 in a professional valet, you’ll make twice or possibly three times that back because of the increased amount it will be worth in the buyer’s eyes.”

 2. Have any minor dings or dents repaired